-WHAT CAUSES VARICOSE VEINS; WHY DO MY LEGS SWELL WHEN I HAVE THEM AND WHAT CAN I DO ABOUT THEM?
+WHAT CAUSES VARICOSE VEINS; WHY DO MY LEGS SWELL WHEN I HAVE THEM AND WHAT CAN I DO ABOUT IT IF IT HAPPENS??

 Hello.
 Dr Lau here again.
 Today I wanted to share some information about Varicose Veins.
 Almost daily, my patients ask me "Dr Lau, what causes varicose veins and associated swelling in the legs and what can I do about them?"